sdemyanov/ConvNet/README.md

 All layers except "i" may contain the "function" field, that defines their action.
 For:
 - c and f - it defines the non-linear transformation function.
 It can be "soft", "sigm" or "relu", for softmax, sigmoid and rectified linear unit respectively.
 The default value is "relu".
 - f - it can also be "SVM", that calculates the SVM error function.
+For "SVM" the derivatives are not restricted to be in (0, 1), so the learning rate should be about 10 - 100 times smaller than usual.
 See [this article](www.cs.toronto.edu/~tang/papers/dlsvm.pdf) for the details.
 Has been tested only for the final layer.
 - s - it defines the pooling procedure, that can be either "mean" or "max".
 The default value is "mean".

 params - define the learning process.
 It is a structure with the following fields.
 If some of them are absent, the value by default is taken.
 - batchsize - defines the size of batches.
 Default is 50.
 - numepochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - alpha - defines the learning rate speed.
-Default is 1, for "SVM" on the last layer should be about 10 times lower.
+Default is 1.
 Can aslo be the vector of the length 'numepochs'.
 Then an individual rate for each epoch will be used.
 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
 Can aslo be the vector of the length 'numepochs'.
 Then an individual momentum for each epoch will be used.
 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 Default is 1.